trptcolin/macro-workshop/doc/exercises/03_symbol_capture.md

 # Symbol Capture

-1. Look back at each of your solutions so far where.
+1. Look back at each of your solutions so far.
 Where is there potential for symbol capture?
 Do you ever emit symbols that are neither namespace-qualified nor gensyms?
 Take a close look and fix any problems you find.